+1 (619) 853-3200

 5 Spots in Your Kitchen & Bath That Only Steam Can Actually Clean (San Diego Guide)

 Scrubbing and spraying clean what you can see.
-275°F steam eliminates what you cannot.
-These five zones in your kitchen and bathroom harbor biofilm, mold, and bacteria that survive every conventional cleaning method — but not thermal shock.
+275°F steam cuts through what you cannot.
+These five zones in your kitchen and bathroom harbor grime, build-up, and allergens that survive every conventional cleaning method — but not thermal shock.

 Published: May 25, 2026